 3. Working with an agile mindset

 Working with the right mindset is, in my opinion, what leads to a successful Agile implementation.
 The team part of the build must be ready for iterations and that could mean re-building the same thing many times.
 They also have to take ownership of their building blocks and that means planning the review sessions with the customer, giving updates during calls, escalating any issue and more.

 Managers are also coaches.
 They are not only in charge of preparing the project plan and ensuring all tasks are completed on time, they also need to empower their team and provide feedback on performance to help them develop.
 They should also make sure that their team has everything they need to perform at their best and protect their time so they can meet the deadline.
-A great example would be limiting the number of meetings to a minimum.
+A great example would be keeping the number of meetings to a minimum.